shamithmylar20/Eye-Of-God/README.md

-# 🕵️‍♂️ Bharatiya Rescue:Missing Person Detection System! 📸
+# 🕵️‍♂️ Eye Of God:Missing Person Detection using AI! 📸
-<p>Bharatiya Rescue is an innovative project aimed at leveraging cutting-edge technology to help reunite missing individuals with their loved ones.
+<p>Eye Of God is an innovative project aimed at leveraging cutting-edge technology to help reunite missing individuals with their loved ones.
   🤝 Our user-friendly system, built using Django, HTML, CSS, JavaScript, OpenCV, and the facerecognition library, combines a smooth UI with robust functionality to ensure an efficient and seamless experience for all users. 🌐</p>
   <b>📋 Here's how it works:</b>
   <ul>